yelicoder/rxjs6/README.md

 3. IncorrectPageTitle: observable to throw error
 4. correctPageTitle: display book title again and after while trigger the return function (clean up)
 5. createObservable: replace the constructor with the create method
+6. ofObservable: using of to create Observable.
+Can pass any comma separated lists